totten/yass/README.txt

 	getEntities => Filter #1 => Filter #2 => ... => putEntities

-If one passes a tombstone in YASS_DataStore::putEntities(), the datastore should delete its copy of the entity.
+If one passes a tombstone into YASS_DataStore::putEntities(), the datastore should delete its copy of the entity.
 (Aside: Recall that the datastore interface is generally dumb -- when the sync service instructs the data store to delete an entity, that's all it needs to do.
 It doesn't need